Set up the service in your Docker container

 depends_on:

-# Dependant on configuration-updater.
+# Dependent on configuration-updater.
 The service starts

 # only after the update was completed successfully.